nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/user/itim/clustertype.md

 !!! info
     This feature is ready for further features if desired. i.e. `Cluster Type` configuration. want to see this log a feature request on github.

+## Cluster Type

+Within the Cluster Type the following fields are available:

+- `Name` _name of the cluster type_

+- `Organization` _organization the cluster belongs to_

+- `Notes` _model notes for cluster type_

+- `configuration` _cluster type config_

+## Configuration

+Configuration can be applied to the cluster type.
+This configuration is then treated as a template for all clusters of the same type.
+If the same configuration key is also defined within the cluster, it will take precedence over the cluster type configuration.